 |What is restricted stock?
 Does it differ from restricted securities?|

-Restricted stock, and its nearly identical twin restricted stock units (RSUs), denotes an outright grant of company stock to employees or other service providers.
+Restricted stock, along with its nearly identical twin restricted stock units (RSUs), is an outright grant of company stock to employees or other service providers.
 The stock is "restricted" because it is subject to a vesting schedule, which can be based on time or performance goals, and is governed by other limits on transfers or sales that the company can impose.

 When you acquire restricted securities, the stock certificate will have a legend stamp indicating that the shares are restricted and therefore cannot be resold unless they are registered with the SEC or unless an exemption applies.
 As explained in another FAQ, this legend will need to be removed before you can resell the stock.